o3de/ROSConDemo/README.md

 You can also cancel a gathering operation in progress by calling another service:
 - `ros2 service call /cancel_apple_gathering std_srvs/srv/Trigger`

+## Navigation stack

+Instructions on how to run it with navigation stack and global automation.

+## Troubleshooting

+Troubleshooting section

 ## License